JuergenGutsch/blog/_source/_posts/2018-09-27-customizing-aspnetcore-03-dependency-injection.md

 * Maybe you don't want to have an immutable DI container, because you want to add services at runtime.
   * This is also a common feature in some DI containers.

-## Preparing the Startup.cs
+## A look at the ConfigureServices

-Create a new ASP.NET Core project and open the Startup.cs, you will find the method to configure the services which looks like this:
+Create a new ASP.NET Core project and open the `Startup.cs`, you will find the method to configure the services which looks like this:

 ~~~ csharp
 // This method gets called by the runtime.
 Use this method to add services to the container.